 - For information on how to report the sale on Schedule D, see Publication 550, Investment Income and Expenses.

 Under the new law passed by Congress in 2015, an accuracy-related penalty may apply if an individual reporting the sale of certain inherited property uses a basis in excess of that property’s final value for federal estate tax purposes.
-Again, check IRS.gov for updates on final rules being promulgated to implement the new law.
+Again, check What's New - Estate and Gift Tax for updates on final rules being promulgated to implement the new law.

 For estates of decedents who died in 2010, basis is generally determined as described above.
 However, the executor of a decedent who died in 2010 may elect out of the estate tax rules for 2010 and use the modified carryover of basis rules.